paul-hammant/tbd/content/feature-flags/index.md

 ### An Example

 Say you have
-an application or service that launches from the command line that has a `main` method or function.
-Your feature flag could be `--withOneClickPurchase` passed in as a command line argument.
-That could turn on code in the app to do with Amazon's patented one-click purchasing experience.
-Without that command line argument, the application would run with a shopping cart component.
+an application or service that launches from the command-line that has a `main` method or function.
+Your feature flag could be `--withOneClickPurchase` passed in as a command-line argument.
+That could activate lines of code in the app to do with Amazon's patented one-click purchasing experience.
+Without that command-line argument, the application would run with a shopping cart component.
 At least that's the way the developers coded that application.
 The 'One Click Purchase' and 'Shopping Cart' alternates are probably also the same language that the business people associated with the project use.
 It gets complicated in that flags need not be implicitly a/b or new/old, they could be additive.
 In our case here, there could also be a